 This image, known also as parent SKU image, is the first photo that a customer sees at the product page.
 It also appears in the search results and in the product listing.

 This image has to give the customer an idea of what your product really looks like.
-It must be free of distractions and the background should be pure white (sRGB 255, 255, 255).
+It must be free of distractions and this should be a white background image (sRGB 255, 255, 255).
 There are more specific requirements for the main listing image, both general and depending on the category of the product.
 Let’s examine the list:

 - Full product in the frame.